NikAshanin/System-Design-Cheat-Sheet/README.md

 It can be used for interviews or assesments.

 ## 1. Understand the problem and scope:
 - What is the business drivers of the project?
+-- Who is going to use it?
+-- How are they going to use it?
+-- How many users are there?
+-- What does the system do?
+-- What are the inputs and outputs of the system?
+-- How much data do we expect to handle?
+-- How many requests per second do we expect?
+-- What is the expected read to write ratio?

 - define the use cases, with interviewer's help
 - suggest additional features
 - remove items that interviewer deems out of scope